 With approximately 93.000 migrants and foreigners currently living in the country (the population of Slovakia’s third city, Prešov), foreign-born people represent 1.7% of the total population, one of the lowest rates in Europe.
 To give you an idea, foreigners account for about 5% of the Czech Republic’s population… and 0.3% of Poland’s.
 Although Ukrainians are the biggest foreign-born minority in the country (13.000 people), more than half of all foreigners living there come from other EU Member states.

-4. Having the worst orientation counsellors
+4. Having the worst orientation counselors

 First off, we should say that Slovakia performs very well in terms of “basic” education: around 90% of its adult population has completed at least an upper-secondary education, a score only topped by the Czech Republic (93%) but far ahead of the OECD average of 75%.
 It also has one of the lowest share of low-skilled workers among developed economies, after Japan: less than 5% of its population has low skills in literacy and numeracy, compared to 10% in Germany or 15% in France, for instance.

-On the other hand, Slovakia also has one of the lowest rates of high-skilled workers, in a context where a growing number of industries (including the all-mighty carmakers) require employees to have a higher level of education and perform more complex tasks than what was needed, say, fifteen years ago.
+On the other hand, Slovakia also has one of the lowest rates of high-skilled workers, in a context where a growing number of industries (including the all-mighty carmakers) require employees to have a higher level of education and perform more complex tasks than what was needed, say, fifteen years ago. slovaks

-So what’s wrong with their orientation counsellors, you ask?
+So what’s wrong with their orientation counselors, you ask?
 Well, an interesting OECD survey focused on the correlation between a population’s academic training and professional occupations.
 In Slovakia, 37% of the workforce is employed in a job that doesn’t match their field of study, the highest rate after the U.K. and Greece.

-Obviously, we’re being a bit rough, it’s not the orientation counsellors’ fault: an inadequacy of this magnitude cannot simply be the expression of (a lot of) bad career choices.
+Obviously, we’re being a bit rough, it’s not the orientation counselors’ fault: an inadequacy of this magnitude cannot simply be the expression of (a lot of) bad career choices.
 It’s the symptom of a structural inexpediency, a deeply-rooted mismatch between the country’s education policy and the needs of its economy and labour market.

 5. Making as much money as their neighbour